JsonWang95/JsonWang95.github.io/source/_posts/Test-Blog.md

 ### 3. Finishing up the github setup
 If you follow the tutorials, you should be able to have the basic funtions of your hexo site working, which is publishing posts and updating them.
 However, you might have noticed that not all your files are being pushed to your github repo.
 Why is that the case?
 Didn't we create a github repo and update the deployment setting in the `_config.yml`file?
 In fact, by doing so, we're only partially done with the github setup.
 When we run `hexo deploy`, we're only pusing the generated static files in the `public` directory.
 Thus, we still have to do the git commands on our own should you wish to have them all on your github repo.

+{% codeblock %}
+Error:  Logging at level: debug Configuration file: /github/workspace/./_config.yml Theme: next github-pages 231 | Error: The next theme could not be found.
+{% endcodeblock %}

 ---